Orange Shortcake Recipe with Seasonal Fruit

 The Nutritional Information may not be accurate.
 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

-This recipe was originally published August 24, 2013, and updated April 3, 2026, with improved instructions, updates, and new photos.
+This recipe was originally published August 24, 2013, and updated with clearer instructions, ingredient measurements, baking tips, serving ideas, and new photos.